ysyk2021/addressing-workplace-trauma-for-improved-employee-mental-health/src/chapter-10-2.md

-Conclusion: Final Thoughts on the Importance of Addressing Workplace Trauma for Improved Employee Mental Health
+Final Thoughts on the Importance of Addressing Workplace Trauma for Improved Employee Mental Health
 ===============================================================================================================

 Addressing workplace trauma is essential for improving employee mental health and promoting a healthy organizational culture.
 Traumatic events in the workplace can have significant and long-lasting effects on employees' mental health and well-being, leading to decreased productivity, increased turnover, and legal costs for employers.